CarlosMatheus/Pygin/README.md

 $ pip install pygin
 ```

-## Notes about documentation and contributing

-If any substantial change is made, please, help out with the documentation using the [wiki](https://github.com/CarlosMatheus/Balance/wiki).

 ## About

 This project aims to create a game engine to make easier the precess of game development using python.